-For those among the newly deconverted, recognizing and accepting their unbeliefs can be painful at first.
+For those of us among the newly deconverted, recognizing and accepting our unbeliefs can be painful at first.
 I found my own letting go of religion difficult, initially accompanied by a deep sense of loss, and I do not believe that I’m unique in this regard.

 No matter how it’s phrased, there’s a question that gets asked, “Without a god to help me, what do I do now?”
 More liberal theists describe hell, not in the crude, visceral, gut-wrenching horror of a fiery place of torture, but something more subtle, what I would think more frightening altogether; an eternal separation from the divine and those who walk with it, including all those whom they knew and loved in life — forever apart, forever isolated.

 To me, that sounds very much like what those of us who lose our religion go through initially.
 I envy those who were raised in secular families, who never had to experience the sense of emptiness when belief wanes and finally disappears altogether.
 Atheism in many ex-believers requires a certain tough-mindedness and committed integrity to sustain, and doesn’t always last, No True Scotsman arguments notwithstanding.

 What made it disturbing was that I was simultaneously feeling as if relieved of a great weight, all while wondering what my still-devout relations would say if they knew.

 I found myself saying, “Maybe I don’t really need anyone to watch me in wakefulness or sleep.
 Maybe I’m better off without a god, but let’s not tell too many people about it, not just yet.
 They don’t need to know.”

 I’m personally ashamed of my lack of courage then, and I offer no excuse.